kesh-lang/kesh/examples.md

     window: #window                -- typed parameter
     options as [                   -- unpacking of parameter (options is the external name only) .title ?
 'Untitled'        -- picked field with a default value if missing size.width as w ?
-100      -- aliasing and default value size.height as h ?
+100      -- aliasing from path shortcut with a default value size.height as h ?
 200
         items: [intro, ...fields]  -- unpacking of array with rest values ]: #options                    -- type annotation of the options parameter